Profhilo – the newest type of skin-renewing injectable – can also be counted among these.

 - Botulinum is the better choice for dynamic wrinkles, caused by muscles contracting in a certain way over and over.
 These wrinkles are usually positioned in the forehead and around the eyebrows.

 - Facial fillers are ideal for static wrinkles, which are visible even when your face is relaxed and making no expression.
-These areas are depleted and sunken in and will benefit from the fullness that facial fillers give them, restoriung volume loss.
+These areas are depleted and sunken in and will benefit from the fullness that facial fillers give them, restoring volume loss.

 - Finally, Profhilo is a skin-renewing injectable moisturiser with skin remodelling benefits that works on skin quality rather than muscle movements and doesn’t add any volume as fillers do.